fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 To send a message between different processes we created a custom MPI data type called `broadcastMessage_t`.
 Its purpose is to inform the receiver process about the particles' position and fitness of the sender.
 The structure is composed by:

-* a timestamp, which is needed for logging purposes on the sqlite;
+* a timestamp, which is needed for logging purposes on the sqlite database;
 * the current iteration of the algorithm;
 * the identifier of the particle;
 * the sender rank and the current solution.